sejungkwak/trading-paradise/README.md

   - Fonts are adopted from the [ACNH official website](https://www.animal-crossing.com/new-horizons/) instead of in-game fonts due to licence fee.
     - Headings: [Zilla Slab](https://fonts.google.com/specimen/Zilla+Slab) is used with Serif as the fallback font.
 It is characterised by bold appearance and smooth curves, so it looks more contemporary and joyful than other serif types.
     - Paragraph: [Libre Franklin](https://fonts.google.com/specimen/Libre+Franklin) is used in body text with Sans Serif as the fall back.
 It is often perceived as more friendly and warmer than other sans serif types.
-  - Fonts on the ACNH official website are identified by Chrome extension [WhatFont](https://chrome.google.com/webstore/detail/whatfont/jabopobgcpjmedljpbcaablpmlmfcogm) and Chrome developer tool.
+  - Fonts on the ACNH official website are identified by Chrome extension [WhatFont](https://chrome.google.com/webstore/detail/whatfont/jabopobgcpjmedljpbcaablpmlmfcogm) and [Chrome DevTools](https://developer.chrome.com/docs/devtools/).

 - Imagery